D0n9X1n/hexo-tag-cloud/README.md

 <% } %>
 ```

+If you are using [icarus](https://github.com/ppoffice/hexo-theme-icarus), please see Issue #31.

 #### For swig Users
 + Here we use theme Next as an example.
 + You should insert the following code into `next/layout/_macro/sidebar.swig`.